bergmark/blog/2016/package-faq.md

 ### Solution

-There is no good solution to this situation.
+Currently there is no good solution to this situation.
 You can accept that the problem can occur since it's unlikely that this would hide any bugs.
 The other solution is to use `-XPackageImports` to qualify which package to get the module from.